SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

-# SAP BTP Kyma Runtime: Leveraging KEDA module capabilities for efficient cost-effective scaling
+# SAP BTP Kyma Runtime: Leveraging KEDA module capabilities for efficient and cost-effective scaling

 SAP Business Technology Platform (BTP) Kyma runtime is currently in the process of undergoing a pivotal change as it transitions to a modular architecture.
 This transformation will provide customers with the advantage of a la carte selection of components or capabilities, thereby reducing unnecessary overhead and complexity.
 One of the first modules to emerge within this novel framework is KEDA (Kubernetes Event-driven Autoscaling).